 Lactobacillus Acidophilus, Bifidobacterium Bifidum.

-Adding probiotics to a whole food supplement so dense in nutrients and greens is a very clever inclusion.
+Adding probiotics to a supplement so dense in nutrients and greens is a very clever inclusion.
 Digesting such a concentrated formula of beneficial greens and other ingredients would be tough even on the most healthy of digestive systems.
 These healthy bacteria will help to support and facilitate the digestion and improve your gut health overall.

 That said, I would usually recommend prebiotics to probiotics.
 The main difference being that prebiotics feed and strengthen the bacteria already present in your gut rather than introducing new bacteria.
 In the long run, this tends to be more beneficial and efficient to your gut health, especially if you already have a enough intake of digestive enzymes through your diet and lifestyle.

 Considering how very popular Athletic Greens is, it's hard to see why if you look at the ingredients list alone.

 While there is an amazing number of Athletic Greens ingredients present, and a lot do have a decent amount of scientific consensus on their benefits, there is also a significant amount that doesn't provide any proven benefit at all.

 The primary issue that these filler ingredients present is not in any harm caused or even lack of value, but the fact that we don't know how much of these "complexes" or proprietary blends they make up.

 For example, rosemary, which is almost undoubtedly useless and one of the cheapest ingredients in the plant extract and herb complex, might make up 98% of the overall blend.